roclar/roclar.github.io/_posts/2015-11-11-USENIX-LISA-2015-day-one.md

 Lesson 3: The older a system is, the harder it is to change.

 The system for processing Medicaid claims is over 20 years old and written in Cobol that would take over 6 months to map out.
 Its mostly maintained by a handful of employees who are mostly past retirement age.
 It would still likely be easier to maintain rather then rewrite.
 A rewrite even if perfectly execute would create hundred of changes.
-Past a certain point, a rewrite isn't an option.
+Past a certain point, a rewrite is not an option.
 A rewrite of the United States is a revolution and I am not supposed to advocate that.

 Lesson 4: Have to get past "root cause analysis."
 Past a certain level of complexity, there is almost never just one cause of a problem.
-Look up Nancy Leveson, MIT - [http://sunnyday.mit.edu](http://sunnyday.mit.edu) The discipline of "System Safety" or Fly-Fix-Fly
+Look up Nancy Leveson, MIT - [http://sunnyday.mit.edu](http://sunnyday.mit.edu) [System Safety Engineering](http://www.systemsafetyengineering.com/) or Fly-Fix-Fly

-Healthcare.gov 2 - Electric Boogaloo - Was not news and often times that's the primary goal.
+healthcare.gov year 2 - Was not news and often times that is the primary goal.
 After the second open enrolement, it cost $70 million just for the ID management piece with up to 25% error rate for it with a 5-8 seconds of max response time.
 With a median number of 30 pages to click through but a max of 70.
 SLS (back renamed as simple login system) now ID management costs $4 million, 0% error rate (4 errors in 100s of 1000s of logins) and .02 seconds of max response time.

 Goal - Engage and educate potential college students of any age or background and those that support and advise them, to find schools best sutied to them.
 College Score Card.
-This isn't to rank Harvard and Yale #1 this year.
+This is not to rank Harvard and Yale #1 this year.
 We are trying to get at the tremendous population of 1st generation college students looking at spending over $100k when there are so many schools that are not created equal.

 The College Scorecard was built with human-centered design.
 Every decision was informed by research and testing with students, parents and advisors.